 The pivot point of a gun controller can be located near the handle.
 In this case, the Placement transforms the tracking data in accordance with the offset and rotation of an Alt relative to the pivot point on the weapon handle.

-A Camera's Pivot Point
+A Camera's Nodal Point

 An Alt Tracker's Pivot Point